himabindumuppala/sourcekit-vast-ios/README.md

 - Handles VAST & VAST Wrapper
 - 4 level logging
 - Integrates with just a few lines of code
+- Optionally choose to validate XML with libxml
 - ARC support

 **Requirements:**